Informatics Online Schooling FAQs

-Do I need to be connected to the internet all the time?
+- When do I need to be connected to the internet for online learning?

 Students will need Internet connection to: